khmaher/popgenomicsworkshop-structure/README.md

 In this part you will start some dummy runs (with very few generations) to learn how to use a job submission script.
 Runs with sufficient number of generations (>100k would take unfortunately about 24 hours).
 The structure input file has been created from a vcf file of 2000 loci using PGDSpider.
 The runs with real results will be in the folder 'runs'.

-Look at the “mainparams” file first - this contains the necessary specifications of the STRUCTURE model run (see also manual for more details).
+Look at the `'mainparams'` file first - this contains the necessary specifications of the STRUCTURE model run (see also manual for more details).

 ```markdown
 less mainparams